develost/OLD_mywebsitegen/content/tython.md

 - can use multiple templates
 - a template is an html page, you can open it in a browser
 - produces rewrite rules: seo friendly
-- can build rules for externale resources
+- can build rules for external resources
 - has custom functions for dlMetro
 - uses an XML for the cunfiguration
 - handle Error 404 page \(and other errors\)